-This report by theMaven, Inc. ("Parent") and theMaven Network, Inc. ("Subsidiary") (collectively "theMaven," "Company" or "we") contains "forward-looking statements," within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+This report by theMaven, Inc. ("Parent"), which includes information for its wholly owned subsidiary theMaven Network, Inc. ("Subsidiary") (collectively "theMaven," "Company" or "we") contains "forward-looking statements," within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Forward-looking statements relate to future events or future performance and include, without limitation, statements concerning the Company's business strategy, future revenues, market growth, capital requirements, product introductions and expansion plans and the adequacy of the Company's funding.
 Other statements contained in this Report that are not historical facts are also forward-looking statements.
 The Company has tried, wherever possible, to identify forward-looking statements by terminology such as "may," "will," "could," "should," "expects," "anticipates," "intends," "plans," "believes," "seeks," "estimates" and other comparable terminology.